Alpha Yaya Sangaré

-Colonel Alpha Yaya Sangaré is a Malian military officer and whisteblower who was detained in 2024 after publishing a book documenting human rights abuses by the Malian Armed Forces.
+Colonel Alpha Yaya Sangaré is a Malian military officer and whistleblower who was detained in 2024 after publishing a book documenting human rights abuses by the Malian Armed Forces.

 Career

 Sangaré joined the National Gendarmerie, a military force with law enforcement duties, after graduating from a military school in 1999 in Koulikoro, where he trained alongside Abdoulaye Maïga; his father had also been a police officer.
 Following the 2020 coup d'état, which saw the removal of the government of Ibrahim Boubacar Keïta and the establishment of a military junta, Sangaré became the commander of the newly established Bamako gendarmerie region.
 He attained the rank of colonel within the Malian Armed Forces.

 Following the 2020 coup d'état, Sangaré had called for a transition to a civilian-led government.

 Sangaré obtained a master's degree from Wilmington University in Delaware in the United States.
 In August 2022, Sangaré defended his PhD thesis, entitled "Terrorism and the fight against terrorism in Mali: problems, issues and institutional challenges" at Cheikh Anta Diop University in Dakar, Senegal.